The Swordsman's Boutique

-Ming Dynasty The Battle Against Piracy Painting Middle Section Framed Art Print
+Ming Dynasty <The Battle Against Piracy> Middle Section

-Ming Dynasty The Battle Against Piracy Painting Middle Section Framed Art Print
+Ming Dynasty <The Battle Against Piracy> Middle Section

-This product is a very close 1:1 replica of the original arts.
+This artprint is 1:1 replica of the original arts (middle section cut).

 Material: Aluminum alloy frame, Acrylic shield on art print.